chrispsheehan/terraform-aws-github-oidc/README.md

 # terraform-aws-github-oidc

 This module creates OIDC roles to be used in terraform related Github Actions.
+More details [here](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services).

 The below will create two iam roles for `octo-org/octo-repo` (replace with your repo);